Mitochondria definition: Mitochondria are sac like cell organelles present in the cytoplasm of a cell and they are engaged in energy production.

 While the inner membrane is folded to form partitions termed cristae.

-In the gap of these folding lies the matrix which encompasses all the enzymes and other substances which can help in production of energy as ATP.
+In the gap of these folding lies the matrix, which encompasses all the enzymes and other substances that can help in the production of energy as ATP.

-For more on mitochondria anatomy refer the page.
+For more on mitochondria anatomy, refer to the page.

 3. They are present in almost all the cells of the body except in Red Blood Cells.

-5. Mitochondria are self replicable i.e. they can multiply on their own without the requirement of cell to divide.
-This characteristic feature helps replacement of old, worn out and damaged mitochondria with new and healthy mitochondria.
-This process happens many times in life cycle of a cell.
+5. Mitochondria are self-replicable, i.e., they can multiply on their own without the requirement of cells to divide.
+This characteristic feature helps replace old, worn out, and damaged mitochondria with new and healthy mitochondria.
+This process happens many times in the life cycle of a cell.

-6. Mitochondria have their own genetic material as single stranded DNA.
-This DNA is unlike the double stranded one as in the cell nucleus.
+6. Mitochondria have their own genetic material as single-stranded DNA.
+This DNA is unlike the double-stranded one in the cell nucleus.

-7. They have capacity to generate mRNA which helps in formation of proteinacious enzymes required for the respiratory chain.
+7. They have the capacity to generate mRNA, which helps in the formation of proteinaceous enzymes required for the respiratory chain.

-8. The mitochondria have many enzyme complex which in series help in formation of energy i.e. adenosine tri-phosphate (ATP).
+8. The mitochondria have many enzyme complexes which, in series, help in the formation of energy, i.e., adenosine triphosphate (ATP).

 10. If the mitochondria are killed, the whole cell dies immediately.
-That is the reason, how when cyanide is consumed, the person dies immediately.
-Cyanide immediately arrests the energy forming complexes leading to energy failure and death.
+That is the reason why, when cyanide is consumed, the person dies immediately.
+Cyanide immediately arrests the energy-forming complexes, leading to energy failure and death.

 The mitochondria are transported or migrated through the long nerve cell.
-The Brain is high energy demanding organ and hence the number of mitochondria are more in a nerve cells.
+The Brain is a high energy-demanding organ, and hence, the number of mitochondria is higher in nerve cells.
 Nerve cells have a central nerve body and an extended lengthy axon with a nerve tip at the end.
-The mitochondria are formed in nerve body and then migrate towards the nerve tip.
-Nerve tip is involved in signal transmission, nerve growth and branching (plasticity).
-Hence healthy mitochondria are concentrated at the tip of nerve endings to cope up with the high energy demand and those mitochondria which are worn out, aged and damaged are migrated back from nerve tip to nerve body for digestion.
+The mitochondria are formed in the nerve body and then migrate towards the nerve tip.
+The nerve tip is involved in signal transmission, nerve growth, and branching (plasticity).
+Hence, healthy mitochondria are concentrated at the tip of nerve endings to cope with the high energy demand, and those mitochondria that are worn out, aged, and damaged are migrated back from the nerve tip to the nerve body for digestion.

 nice helped alot